 Your baby is more likely to sleep properly when lying flat rather than sleeping upright in someone’s arms.
 This becomes especially important when you are on an overnight long-haul flight.

-More Comfort for parents
+More Comfort

 Extra Legroom